-Going into the next console generation, we suspect resolution will be a key marketing point, as Microsoft and Sony have already pushed that their consoles are capable of 8K resolutions.
+Going into the current console generation, we suspect resolution will be a key marketing point, as Microsoft and Sony already have pushed that their consoles are capable of 8K resolutions.
 Although this is true — and exciting, even — that doesn’t necessarily mean you’ll be playing games at 8K.

 8K displays will likely become more common towards the end of the PS5’s life cycle.
 For now, the focus is on 4K.
 The big deal with the PS5 is support for 120Hz displays, as there’s already a slew of TVs and monitors that support 4K and higher refresh rates.
 Assuming the GPU has the horsepower to push 60 frames per second and above, you should be able to take advantage of a high refresh rate TV with the PS5.

 With the massively improved specs and the implementation of the SSD, it makes sense that the PS5 will be more expensive than the PS4.
 The Standard Edition will cost $499.99, while the Digital Edition will set you back $399.99.
 Given the PS5’s speed and the fact that it’ll play 99% of your PS4 games, the value is absolutely there.
 You effectively would have no need for a PS4 once you get a PS5.

 Interestingly, the PS4 isn’t much less expensive than the PS5.
 You can currently grab a 1TB PS4 Slim model for around $299.99, and a 1TB PS4 Pro for $399.99.
 At that point, you might as well grab a PS5, since it will do nearly everything the PS4 does — but better.
 It’s surprising to see such a minor price difference between the two, but with the current landscape of video games, console manufacturers must remain competitive with their prices.